GoogleCloudPlatform/serverless-production-readiness-java-gcp/sessions/next24/books-genai-vertex/README.md

-# Books GenAI - Cloud Run Service using Vision API, Vertex AI and Langchain4j
+# Books GenAI - Cloud Run Service using VertexAI, Gemini and Langchain4J

 This lab can be executed directly in a Cloud Workstation, Cloudshell or your environment of choice.